+- Proposal Narrative.

-- · Proposal Narrative - Budget Worksheet and Budget Narrative (Web-based Form) (The web-based form includes the budget details and the budget narrative.) - Curriculum Vitae/Resumes for Key Personnel.
-(Curriculum Vitae for key personnel) (For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)
+- Budget Worksheet and Budget Narrative.

+- Curriculum Vitae/Resumes for Key Personnel.
+(Curriculum Vitae for key personnel (For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)

 See the "Application Elements and Formatting Instructions" section of the OJP Grant Application Resource Guide for information on what happens to an application that does not contain all the specified elements or is nonresponsive to the scope of the solicitation.